Asymptotic Consensus Without Self-Confidence: Asymptotic Consensus

 If a strongly connected digraph is aperiodic, there exist walks of arbitrary length between all pairs of nodes as long as the length is greater or equal to a number called the {\em exponent\/} (sometimes also {\em index}\/) of the digraph.
-Wielandt~\cite{Wie50} provided an upper bound on the exponent.
-It is the best possible upper bound in terms of only the number of nodes.
+Formally, we denote the smallest~$T$ such that there is a walk from~$i$ to~$j$ of length~$t$ for all nodes~$i$ and~$j$ such that~$j$ is reachable from~$i$ in~$G$ and all $t\geq T$ by~$T(G)$.
+Wielandt provided an upper bound on the exponent, although many more followed~\cite{DM64, Sch70, Kim79, GKP95, MNSS14}.
+Wielandt's bound is the best possible upper bound in terms of only the number of nodes.
+If other parameters of the graph are known, however, tighter bounds exist.
+Since the exponent~$T(G)$ appears in some of our bounds, it may be worthwhile to find a more precise bound for the specific graph appearing in a given application framework.